1. What do I need to have in place to be considered for a Sport NI Activate Pledge

 • Appropriate rewards scheme in place for campaign donors.

 2. What type of investment programme is Project Re-boot?

-Project Reboot is a revenue programme designed to help clubs and organisations recover from Covid-19.
-Reboot is NOT a capital investment programme.
-All capital build costs costs are ineligible.
+Project Re-Boot: Activate is a revenue programme designed to help clubs and organisations recover from Covid-19 through the delivery of sporting activities.

 There is approximately £1.6 million of Lottery funds allocated across all three stands of Project Re-Boot: Team Up (Closed – approx. £600k), Activate and Sport Local.

 5. How do I apply to Project Re-boot – Activate?
 And where do I find information?

 Activate funding is being administered by Sport NI through the Crowdfunder UK website.
 This programme requires applicants to crowdfund an amount of money, which will then be ‘match-funded’ by Sport NI if your project is successful.
 Information on Activate, including guidance material and advice on ‘how to apply’ can be found Project Re-Boot: Activate | Sport NI

 6. When should I make my project live on the Crowdfunder Platform?

 We strongly recommend preparing and submitting your campaign in draft mode, without going live.
 This means you can receive initial feedback on your project and campaign page, making any amendments to it prior the crowd engaging with it.
 It can be problematic making changes to rewards for example if you have gone live, as some of these rewards may already have been availed of by your crowd.

 Not going to live until receiving ‘Review’ status feedback from Crowdfunder UK and Sport NI also means you can be more assured that when you launch your campaign page it will be as polished and engaging as possible; and enables you to maximise the length of your campaign